GOTTDENKER LABORATORY

 My primary research objective is to study the ecological and anthropogenic drivers of emerging infectious diseases in novel hosts.
 I am also interested in the mathematical modeling of diseases in populations.

-Visiting Researches
+Visiting Researchers

 Picture